Netbytesec/UiTM-iHack2022-Qualification/Reverse Engineering/readme.md

 ## rev1
 1. XOR strings array ```109;3#n<kl>9ilm;n9j9o`;nla<ooh>h;<<jh>%``` with the key and you will get the flag.
+2. OR you can debugging to see the decrypted flag.

 ## rev2
 1. Find `check::flag` function